Hmm0Net/.github/profile/README.md

 <p align="center"how><img src="https://avatars.githubusercontent.com/u/108836539?s=200&v=4" style="width:8rem;"/></p>

 # Hmm0Net
 Welcome to the official Hmm0Net github profile!
-Here you can find all of our projects, and our website!
+Here you can find all of our projects.

 ### Tech stack